Rahul-Morabiya/Projects_Repository_Rahul_Morabiya/README.md

 Description:
 This project involves analyzing Falcon 9 and Falcon Heavy launch data to develop predictive models for rocket landing success.
 Various machine learning models, including SVM, Decision Trees, and Logistic Regression, were evaluated.
 The best model was deployed on a Dash web application for interactive visualization and predictions.

-  Key Features:

-  Data analysis and preprocessing
-  Model training and evaluation
-  Deployment on a web application using Dash

 2. Hotel Booking App
 Technologies: MongoDB, Express.js, React.js, Node.js, Cloudinary, TypeScript
 Description:
 A full-featured hotel booking application built using the MERN stack.
 This project includes secure user authentication, image upload integration with Cloudinary, and comprehensive search, sort, and filter functionalities to enhance the user experience.

-  Key Features:

-  Secure authentication with HTTP cookies and JWT Image uploads for hotel listings
-  Advanced search, sort, and filter functionalities Automated end-to-end testing

 3. YouTube App
 Technologies: JavaScript, RapidAPI, Express.js, React.js, Node.js, Material-UI
 Description:
 A YouTube clone application developed with RapidAPI for seamless data integration.
 This project features video playback, robust search functionality, and tag-based filtering, all wrapped in a responsive design using Material UI components.

-  Key Features:

-  Video playback and search functionality
-  Tag-based filtering for video content
-  Responsive design with Material UI
-  Deployed on Netlify for optimized performance

 4. Lung Cancer Detection with Federated Learning Algorithms & ResNet Model